Rubella vaccine

 The rubella vaccine is designed to stop people from catching and spreading German measles to reduce the risk of anyone coming into contact with the virus during pregnancy.

-Protection against rubella is available through a combined vaccine that protects against measles.
-The MMR vaccine is also available, offering protection against measles, mumps, and rubella.
+Protection against rubella is now only available through the MMR vaccine, which offers protection against measles, mumps, and rubella.

 How does the rubella vaccine work?